nih-fmrif/HCP_CCA_Analysis-1/README.md

 ## DOCUMENTATION

-GOAL 1:
-Replicating Smith et al.
+ATTEMPT 1 to replicate Smith et al.:

 1. The subjects x partial connectome data (for example, in the HCP 500 set this would be a 460x19900 matrix of connectome edge weights for all subjects) was generated
-   - only 460 subjects were used (Smith et al. used 461) because subject 142626 was a duplicate
+   - **only 460 subjects were used (Smith et al. used 461) because subject 142626 was a duplicate**
    - This matrix had to be created from the partial netmat information that is included in the HCP500 release.
 These are included as CIFTI files (.pconn.nii) which can be opened in HCP Workbench (specifically, in 'wb_view')
          - the specific files used were located in